University of Birmingham

 Characterised by a focus on innovation and research, the university has broken new ground and pushed forward the boundaries of knowledge.

-Its range of research is one of the widest in the UK and has powered the university for over 100 years, won eight Nobel prizes and made an impact on the region, the nation and the world.
+Its range of research is one of the widest in the UK and has powered the university for over 100 years, won eleven Nobel prizes and made an impact on the region, the nation and the world.

 Birmingham is a university of firsts.
 It grew out of a radical vision for a new model of higher education in the UK.
 Founded in 1900, Birmingham was England’s first civic university.